daavoo/pyntcloud/docs/io.rst

 This restrictions are covered in :ref:`working-with-points`.

-As long as you can adapt your data to modify this restrictions, you will be able to construct a PyntCloud from formats that are not covered in *from_file*.
+As long as you can adapt your data to this restrictions, you will be able to construct a PyntCloud from formats that are not covered in *from_file*.

 Some examples of manually constructing a PyntCloud: